 5. Donyale Luna (1979) – Luna became the first African-American model to appear on the cover of British Vogue.
 She died from an overdose of an unspecified drug.
 She was 33, and left behind her 18-month old daughter, Dream.

 6. Vivien Merchant (1982) – Merchant was an English actress best known for her performance in Alfie, which earned her an Academy Award and Golden Globe nomination.
 Merchant became depressed after she and her husband, Harold Pinter, divorced in 1980.
 Drinking became her form of relief, and she died of acute alcoholism at age 53.
 She left behind a son who was almost 30 at the time.

 7. Dana Plato (1999) – Plato will always be remembered as Kimberly Drummond, the perky daughter on the hit TV show, Different Strokes.
 Her tragic life ended at 34, when she overdosed on Vanadom (Soma) and Lortab.
 Her death was ruled a suicide.
 She left behind a son, Tyler Edward, who was 14 when she passed away.
 Sadly, Tyler died at the age of 25 from a self-inflicted gunshot wound.

-10. Whitney Houston (2012) – The world was shocked of the sudden death of one of the most well-respected and beloved singers of our time.
+9. Whitney Houston (2012) – The world was shocked by the sudden death of one of the most well-respected and beloved singers of our time.
 At the age of 48, Houston died of an accidental drowning, due to drug use.
 Toxicology reports showed the presence of cocaine, as well Benadryl, Flexeril, and Xanax.
 Whitney left behind her 19-year-old daughter, Bobbie Kristina.